hacdias/hacdias.com/content/posts/2026/03/11/filebrowser/index.md

 I've realized, over the past months, that I don't have enough bandwidth to review feature requests, ensure they are good and working, while at the same time reviewing bug fixes - there are quite many!
 With that being said, I'll be updating the README to make it much more clear that new features and the review of feature PRs is not planned.

 It's complicated.
 I understand your frustration, as a user.
+And I'm sorry if I haven't been the nicest in a reply here and there.
 But just like you, I'm human.
 I have other interests in my life, other projects I want to dedicate my time to.
+And this project is consuming more time than I wish it would.
 If someone else wants to take the reins, I'm always up for a chat.
 It's important that you've contributed before, however!